gaucho1978/BACCAble/docs/MENU_UX_CONSISTENCY_DELIVERY.md

 Still verify rapid browsing, the 1200 ms dense-page title, readability of shortened labels, both real display widths and vehicle action feedback on an actual IPC.
 Host tests do not certify physical dashboard rendering.
-Extended glyph approval, CAN timing changes and investigation of the previously reported device freeze are outside this consistency refactor.
+The subsequent [idle/glyph delivery](architecture/IDLE_AND_GLYPHS.md) adopts the user-reported IPC glyph observations.
+Further glyph/IPC validation, CAN timing changes and investigation of the previously reported device freeze are outside this consistency refactor.